 Back To The Basics

 When I was 15, I took a drivers-ed course over the summer.
-Our instructor drilled the acronym A.G.K.L.M into our heads before we even got behind the wheel.
-"All Good Kids Love Milk," is how you remembered it.
-Applying it to my everyday driving helped me over the years stay accident free.
+Our instructor drilled the acronym AGKLM into our heads before we even got behind the wheel.
+"All Good Kids Love Milk," is how we remembered it.
+Applying it to my everyday driving helped me stay accident-free over the years.
 Whether it is avoiding causing an accident or avoiding being the victim of one, it seems important to me that everyone should know and apply these long lost and forgotten keys to the art of driving.

 Attention To The Details

-- A = Aim high in steering.
+- A: Aim high in steering.

-- G = Get the big picture.
+- G: Get the big picture.

-- K = Keep your eyes moving.
+- K: Keep your eyes moving.

-- L = Leave yourself an out.
+- L: Leave yourself an out.

-- M = Make sure they see you.
+- M: Make sure they see you.

 Try looking forward far ahead and reading the traffic on the road.
 This keeps you centered in your lane and gives you an ability to predict changes in the traffic ahead of you.
-Looking down at the road or staring directly at the vehicle in front of you can result in being to close to the edge of the road, too close to the center line, or not give you enough time to react or adapt to rapidly changing traffic and/or road conditions..
+Looking down at the road or staring directly at the vehicle in front of you can result in being to close to the edge of the road, too close to the center line, or not give you enough time to react or adapt to rapidly changing traffic and/or road conditions.

-Look for and avoidpotentially dangerous situations on the road ahead way before they become an issue.
+Look for and avoid potentially dangerous situations on the road ahead way before they become an issue.
 Identifying and understanding your surroundings on the road will provide time for reacting safely to what you see.
 Getting the big picture helps us to see opportunities we would miss if we were not paying attention.

-L. Leave yourself an out is a defensive driving technique of always trying to maintain an acceptable speed and distance from other vehicles as an escape tactic, if an unexpected accident occurs.
-In driving usually the only space you can be sure of being able to use is that on your right and that directly in front of you.
+This is a defensive driving technique of always trying to maintain an acceptable speed and distance from other vehicles as an escape tactic if an unexpected accident occurs.
+In driving, usually, the only space you can be sure of being able to use is that on your right and that directly in front of you.
 By ensuring that you're at least one car length away from the cars around you, or at least two seconds behind the car ahead of you, you have a safety zone and room to maneuver.

 Safe driving has been and always will be about paying attention.
 Set your mirrors so you can see into the lanes next to you.
 Save phone conversations till after you have stopped.
 Never tailgate other cars.

-A few of these rules should help you and/or that person who will be driving very soon.
+A few of these rules should help you and that person who will be driving very soon.
 Applying the skills necessary to become a safe driver is easier said than done.
 Nevertheless, paying attention to details on the road can save you money, save your car, and save your life.